Mount Tabor House Tour

-This walkable, self-guided tour of the Mount Tabor Historic District tour highlights some of Mount Tabor’s most delightful and unique “hidden gardens” and showcases a variety of garden types, plants, and settings.
-Sit a spell and enjoy the view from select period porches and see how our porches define the character of our community.
+This walkable, self-guided tour of the Mount Tabor Historic District tour highlights some of Mount Tabor’s most delightful Victorian Houses and unique “hidden gardens.”

-Porches and gardens can be visited in any order at any time, during the event window, allowing guests to go at their own pace.
+Houses and gardens can be visited in any order, at any time, during the event window, allowing guests to go at their own pace.
 All tours begin at the check-in table located at the Old Firehouse on Simpson Avenue where printed tour booklets with the self-guided map can be picked up or purchased on the day of the tour.
 Box lunches are only available by ordering in advance with your ticket online.

-Encounter the rich heritage of the community by stepping inside a furnished replica Camp Meeting Tent and visiting the remarkable period interior of the Richardson’s home, now a camp meeting cottage museum.
+Encounter the rich heritage of the community by stepping inside a furnished replica Camp Meeting Tent and visiting the remarkable period interior of the Richardson History House, a camp meeting cottage museum.
 Inside the historic Tabernacle, you will find displayed a large and diverse quilt show.

 Founded in 1869, the Mount Tabor Historic District embodies the distinctive characteristics of a permanent Methodist Camp Meeting Ground that evolved into a summer residential community.
 Particularly notable is the architecture of the early camp meeting Stick-Style and Gothic Revival-influenced cottages with their prominent steep gables, open porches, and elaborate gingerbread embellishments.